AndreasGerken/demoPuppy/README.md

 ## Modified files
 New models were added which are compatible with the original models.
 They include
 - Servo holders for cheap Carson CS-3 standard size servos
-- Flexible legs which can be printed in one piece with flexible material
+- Flexible legs which can be printed in one piece with flexible filament.
+We used [Ninjatek's Ninjaflex](https://ninjatek.com/products/filaments/ninjaflex/).
 - A one piece body unit which has the holes to hold a Arduino Mega
 - A holder for the IMU "MPU6050" which fits to the one piece body